-In 2011, the General Assembly approved the Bioscience Connecticut Initiative (Public Act 11-75), a bold \$864 million plan to reinvigorate all three areas of the UConn Health mission - research, education and clinical care.
+In 2011, Governor Dannel P. Malloy introduced and the General Assembly approved the Bioscience Connecticut Initiative (Public Act 11-75), a bold \$864 million plan to reinvigorate all three areas of the UConn Health mission - research, education and clinical care.
 These investments aimed to generate long term sustainable economic growth based on bioscience research, innovation, entrepreneurship and commercialization.
 The project also called for short-term economic activity through a surge of construction-related jobs attributable to the expansion and renovation of infrastructure at UConn Health.